NuRa0610/Test-Game-v2/README.md

 ## 🐞 Known Issues
 - Bugs character and camera movement.
 (Done)
-    - Add more collider so player cant (atleast not easily)
+    - Add more collider so player cant (atleast not easily) walkthrough walls
 - Enemy instant kill you (cause near spawn point) (Done)
     - Add some distance from enemy when spawn